TheDiamondSkyv32/IT266pain/README.md

 	Upon the death of any of these listed creatures, they will drop one of these items.

-4. A Class system with 3 playable classes with different skill trees.
+4. A Class system with 3 playable classes with different skill trees:

-		We not there yet.
+		- We not there yet.

 5. 4 Unique skills per class with at least 2 active.

-		We still not there yet.
+		- We still not there yet.

 Common Deliverables: